Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-3-persistence.md

 ### When Data Persists

-Thus, on a first approach, the interface to a Houyhnhnm computing system may look very similar to that of a Human computer system — and that's how Ngnghm had been fooled at first into thinking they were designed along the same principles.
+Thus, on a first approach, the interface to a Houyhnhnm (pronounced "Hunam") computing system may look very similar to that of a Human computer system — and that's how Ann had been fooled at first into thinking they were designed along the same principles.
 If you have a Human laptop that you usually put to sleep and don't turn off or restart, your setup might be similar to what it would be on a Houyhnhnm muzzletop.